Faculty of Health Sciences

 Ects

-The aim of this course is to give the anatomical and mechanical properties of the spine and have knowledge about the structure and biomechanics of the peripheral joints.
+The aim is to learn the anatomical and mechanical properties of the spine and have knowledge about the structure and biomechanics of the peripheral joints.
 Knowing the properties of the normal gait and pathological gait, to be ability analysis of gating and to distinguish between normal and pathological gait, knowing the mechanical properties and patomechanics of joints.
-Kinematic and kinetic gait analysis, biomechanical properties of different and specialized bones such as the pelvis and sacrum, open and closed kinetic chain concept and movement anlysis according to this concept will be detailed in this course.
+Kinematic and kinetic gait analysis, biomechanical properties of different and specialized bones such as the pelvis and sacrum, open and closed kinetic chain concept and movement analysis according to this concept will be detailed in this course.
 This course will help for planning personal exercise programme.

 MANIPULATIVE THERAPY-II